JopjeKnopje/dotfiles/README.md

 <br>

 ## TODO NVIM
-- [ ] disable indent view in markdown files.
-- [ ] remove terminal.
+- [ ] Remove terminal.
-- [ ] setup original keybindings from old config.
-- [ ] get rid of these fucking underlines in text.
-- [ ] try to write to python, js and c/c++ to see if the dev envs are actually working properly
+- [ ] Try to write to python and JS to see if the dev envs are actually working properly
-- [ ] move essentially the enitire lazy vim repo into the dotfiles, so the entire config is local.
+- [ ] Move essentially the enitire lazy vim repo into the dotfiles, so the entire config is local.
-- [ ] setup default language servers for shit I use.
+- [ ] Setup default language servers for shit I use.
-- [ ] make `tab` cycle through lsp list.
-- [ ] enable `folke/noice.nvim` so we can search through the notification list, but also disable the dumb-ass vscode style search bar.
+- [ ] Enable `folke/noice.nvim` so we can search through the notification list, but also disable the dumb-ass vscode style search bar.